jccarrillocodes/html5flat/README.md

 # html5flat
-Create flat shadows in HTML5 canvas
+This project shows how to create flat shadows using only HTML5 canvas